smcclennon/mathshunt/README.md

 Source code for the full AppLab implementation can be viewed [here](maths_hunt.js).

+Documentation for implementing certain modules in this project yourself can be found in [here](DOCUMENTATION.md).

 The game can be played on AppLab [here](https://studio.code.org/projects/applab/tnyvPR89_9SjyNsJAzUVjOgN2FZoqLe5gJeTu28waDw).
 Please note that your username will become public if you register a new account on the game, and passwords are stored in plain text on the AppLab implementation due to AppLab/JavaScript ES2015 limitations.

 ## Python implementation